dtamayo/reboundx/doc/index.rst

 Issues
 ------

-If you have problems, please check out the :ref:`faq` page for possible answers, as well as for how to contact us for help!
+If you have problems, please open an issue on the github page at `https://github.com/dtamayo/reboundx <https://github.com/dtamayo/reboundx>`_

 Table of Contents
 -----------------